We were speaking this morning about deepest bodhichitta. And we saw that it was not enough just to have relative bodhichitta, either:

 - So now we have a not-yet-happening 2014, and an absence of a presently-happening 2014, because it hasn’t happened yet.

-If you can get your head around that and understand that; understand then the Buddha Bodies not yet happening, in terms of the potentials and abilities of these networks; then you start to understand the voidness of how it actually happens.
+If you can get your head around that and understand that; understand that the Buddha Bodies are not yet happening, in terms of the potentials and abilities of these networks; then you start to understand the voidness of how it actually happens.

 Substituting what we just said, the networks for 2013 and the functioning Buddha Bodies, that’s 2014, and you’ve gotten the structure.
 2014 doesn’t exist as a ping pong ball inside 2013.
 Even if it were a ping pong ball, where could it be in 2013?
 2014 can’t come from nothing.
 It has to come from 2013.
 It depends on 2013 in order to come as 2014.
 If it didn’t arise through a process of each day occurring until it happens, then 2014 could occur at any time.
 It could occur now.
 And analyzing like that (this is deepest bodhichitta) you realize that 2014 can’t be like some ping pong ball – there’s just 2014 and there it is by itself, independent of anything else; establishing itself as 2014, as though there’s some number attached inside it, “2014.”